Rayf Shiell - Optical Physics Group, Trent University

 The difference between these two energies - allowing also for any change in these energies due to this reaction happening at atmospheric pressure (that is, any necessary expansion/contraction of reactant/product gases) - is the energy released as heat.
 For ease we often call this a release of 'chemical energy', even though it actually derives only from differences in many kinetic and potential energies.

-Some years ago I adopted the spelling Rayf, which is consistent with the pronunciation I prefer, and used by family and friends - namely /rf/.
-The legal spelling remains 'Ralph', yet this can be confusing in a manner similar to the Stroop effect.
+I generally adopt the spelling Rayf, which is consistent with the pronunciation I prefer, and used by family and friends (/rf/).
+The legal spelling of my name remains 'Ralph', yet this can be confusing in a manner similar to the Stroop effect.
 Some background to the name, from Ralph Wedgewood at the University of Southern California, can be found here.